biscuitboost/yourbanger-fe/src/data/post/thank-you-gift-ideas.md

   - gratitude
 metadata:
   canonical: https://yourbanger.com/thank-you-gift-ideas
+  title: "AI Thank You Songs & Gift Ideas | YourBanger.com"
+  description: "Create an AI thank you song in 2 minutes for $19.99.
+Gift ideas that actually show gratitude—custom songs expressing what their help meant to you."
 ---

 Someone did something meaningful for you—helped you move, supported you through a tough time, went above and beyond at work, or simply showed up when you needed them.
 A text saying "thanks!" doesn't quite cut it.